 Nested functions in Excel refer to combining the operations of two or more functions in one cell.

-In Excel 2003 you can have 7 levels of nested functions, while in Excel 2007 and 2010 you are allowed to nest up to 64 functions.
+In Excel 2003 you can have 7 levels of nested functions, while more recent versions allow you to nest up to 64 functions.

 The Order for Solving Nested Functions in Excel